 “Not long after we met four years ago, my wife Holly and I started talking about wanting to go to Ireland together.
 In March another of my YouTube videos became successful, which gave us the opportunity to fulfill our dream and travel to Ireland.

 "So in early May Holly, myself, and our 11-month-old daughter Cecilia flew into Dublin and spent the next nine days traveling around Ireland.”

 The Coakley clan really got around during their short visit and managed to do it in comfort and style by all accounts.

 “We had purchased a self-driving/B&B vacation package, so we were able to travel where we wanted.
 We opted to do a big loop, going first to Co.
 Cork, then working our way north, loosely following the Wild Atlantic Way, ending with a quick jaunt through Northern Ireland and then back to Dublin,” Coakley explained.

-“The two days we spent at Sandycove House in Castletownsend, near Skibbereen,” Coakely said “It was so peaceful, with some of the prettiest views from both our room and the breakfast room, and plenty of opportunity to walk along the coastline.
+“The two days we spent at Sandycove House in Castletownsend, near Skibbereen,” Coakley said “It was so peaceful, with some of the prettiest views from both our room and the breakfast room, and plenty of opportunities to walk along the coastline.

 “We also loved An Chistin Beag, in Skibbereen.
 It was very good, with inexpensive food in a relaxing atmosphere.”

 He added, “And no one paid me to say these things.
 It's all because we personally enjoyed them.”